Submit Session Proposals for the ICE Exchange Conference

 The ICE Exchange aims to create a variety of learning experiences which appeal to different preferred styles of learning.
-We are considering introducing a mix of session lengths (60 or 90 minutes) as well as encouraging unique learning formats; last year, we launched the Learning Lounge which is a high-energy venue featuring five different learning environments and connection points.
+We are considering introducing a mix of session lengths (60 or 90 minutes) as well as encouraging unique learning formats; in 2013, we launched the Learning Lounge which is a high-energy venue featuring five different learning environments and connection points.

 What session topics most interest ICE Exchange attendees?

 The Program Committee welcomes submissions on any topic of interest to the credentialing industry.
 The below list represents examples of well-received or relevant topics presented in random order.

 - moving your Board from tactical discussions to strategic discussions

 - strategies for optimal board member engagement

 - enhancing the role of the public member